-The Managing Director will be provided with two cars for use on Company's business and use for private purposes will be dealt with by the company as per applicable provisions under the Income Tax Rules prevailing from time to time.
-All medical expenses for self and family in India or abroad including surgical expenses, travel, boarding and lodging expenses for patient and attendant(s) including premium for medical insurance and other related expenses Fees, subscription and other incidental charges to clubs, subject to a maximum of two clubs including admission and life membership fee Payment of premium on personal accident insurance, for an amount the annual premium of which does not exceed ₹ 5,00,000/- Telephone/mobile phone and other suitable communication facilities at residence Reimbursement of all actual expenses including expenses incurred on entertainment and travelling in the course of the Company's business which shall not be included in the overall limit. (i) Loans and other schemes - Benefits under loans and other schemes in accordance with the practices, rules and regulations in force in the Company from time to time.
+Car The Managing Director will be provided with two cars for use on Company's business and use for private purposes will be dealt with by the company as per applicable provisions under the Income Tax Rules prevailing from time to time.
+Medical Expenses All medical expenses for self and family in India or abroad including surgical expenses, travel, boarding and lodging expenses for patient and attendant(s) including premium for medical insurance and other related expenses Club Fees Fees, subscription and other incidental charges to clubs, subject to a maximum of two clubs including admission and life membership fee Medical/Personal Accident/Travel Insurance Payment of premium on personal accident insurance, for an amount the annual premium of which does not exceed ₹ 5,00,000/- Telephone including Telecommunication facilities Telephone/mobile phone and other suitable communication facilities at residence Reimbursement of expenses Reimbursement of all actual expenses including expenses incurred on entertainment and travelling in the course of the Company's business which shall not be included in the overall limit.
+Benefits and Amenities (i) Loans and other schemes - Benefits under loans and other schemes in accordance with the practices, rules and regulations in force in the Company from time to time.
 And (ii) Other benefits and amenities - Such other allowances, benefits, amenities and facilities including those under the Special Post Retirement Benefit Scheme as may be provided by the company to other senior officers from time to time.
-The scope and quantum of remuneration specified herein above, may be enhanced, enlarged, widened, altered or varied by the Board of Directors, in the light of and in conformity with any amendments to the relevant provisions of the Companies Act, 2013 and or the rules and regulations made there under and or such guidelines as may be announced by the Central Government from time to time, however within the overall limits approved by the shareholders, Mr. Arvind Balaji, as long as he holds the position of Managing Director, shall not be subject to retirement by rotation.
+Other clauses The scope and quantum of remuneration specified herein above, may be enhanced, enlarged, widened, altered or varied by the Board of Directors, in the light of and in conformity with any amendments to the relevant provisions of the Companies Act, 2013 and or the rules and regulations made there under and or such guidelines as may be announced by the Central Government from time to time, however within the overall limits approved by the shareholders, Mr. Arvind Balaji, as long as he holds the position of Managing Director, shall not be subject to retirement by rotation.
 Mr. Arvind Balaji, Managing Director shall not be entitled to sitting fee for each meeting of the Board or committee thereof attended by him.
 He shall exercise such of the powers as may be delegated from time to time by the Board of Directors.